montoyamoraga/NotasMIDI/README.md

 ## About

-This library is being developed by @piruetasxyz, the art studio by @montoyamoraga.
+This Arduino library is being developed by @piruetasxyz, the art studio by @montoyamoraga.

+This is a work in progress, started in January 2024.

 ## Dependencies

-None
+None!

 ## Formatting